Blood Grouping and Red Cell Antibody Testing in Pregnancy (GTG 2014, bsh 2025)

 Antibody Identification

-Once detected, antibody concentration should be monitored throughout pregnancy
+Antibody concentration should then be monitored throughout pregnancy (see below)

 Antibody Quantification